Gangarampur Assembly constituency: 1977–2006

 In 2006 and 2001 state assembly elections Narayan Biswas of CPI(M) won the Gangarampur assembly seat defeating his nearest rival Biplab Mitra of Trinamool Congress.
-Minati Ghosh of CPI(M) defeated Asish Majumdar of BJP in 1996, Biplab Mitra of Congress in 1991 and Ahamed Moslihuddin of Congress in 1987.
-Ahamed Moslihuddin representing ICS defeated Arabinda Chakrabarty of CPI(M) in 1982.
-Ahindra Sarkar of CPI(M) defeated Ahamed Moslihuddin of Congress in 1977.
+Minati Ghosh of CPI(M) defeated Asish Majumdar of BJP in 1996, Biplab Mitra of Congress in 1991 and Moslehuddin Ahmed of Congress in 1987.
+Moslehuddin Ahmed representing ICS defeated Arabinda Chakrabarty of CPI(M) in 1982.
+Ahindra Sarkar of CPI(M) defeated Moslehuddin Ahmed of Congress in 1977.

 1951–1972

-Ahamed Moslihuddin of Congress won in 1972 and 1971.
+Moslehuddin Ahmed of Congress won in 1972 and 1971.
 Ahindra Sarkar of CPI(M) won in 1969.
-K. Sayed of Congress won in 1967.
+Khalil Sayed of Congress won in 1967.
 Mangla Kisku of CPI won in 1962.
 Lakshman Chandra Hansda and Satindra Nath Basu, both of Congress, won in 1957, when Gangarampur was a joint seat.
 Satindra Nath Basu of Congress won in independent India's first election in 1951.